Occasional Showers South and Dry North the Next Few Days | WABI TV5

 From the WABI-TV5 & CW Forecast Center:

-As the upper level storm that brought the scattered showers and cooler than normal temps continues to depart to our northeast tonight we already turn our attention to a new upper level storm dropping south from the Ontario Tonight into the Great Lakes Region tomorrow.
-This new upper level storm will cause a surface storm to develop over Upstate New York later tonight and Monday.
-The storm will likely slide slowly southeast towards and then off the Mid-Atlantic Coastline Monday through Wednesday as high pressure begins to build north of New England over Quebec.
-The storm heading towards the Mid-Atlantic States will likely bring occasional showers to mainly southern and western parts of Maine Monday and Tuesday, while the high to our north brings the brightest skies and mildest temps to far northern parts of the Pine Tree State the next few days.
+Low pressure developing over Upstate New York today will slide slowly southeast towards, and then off, the Mid-Atlantic Coastline today through Wednesday as high pressure begins to build north of New England over Quebec.
+The storm heading towards the Mid-Atlantic States will likely bring occasional showers to mainly southern and western parts of Maine today and Tuesday, while the high to our north brings the brightest skies and mildest temps to far northern parts of the Pine Tree State the next few days.
 It appears the ridge of high pressure over Quebec will slowly build south into northern New England later in the workweek and allow the skies to brighten and the temps to warm even over southern parts of Maine.
 Temps early in the workweek will only climb into the 50s over southern and western Maine due to clouds, showers and an active east to northeast breeze, with 60s common from about the Bangor Region on north.
 As the high to our north builds south into our region the temps will warm into the mid 60s to mid 70s Wednesday and likely Thursday as well, with the warmest readings being found over northern parts of the Pine Tree State.

-Tonight: Scattered evening showers ending then variably cloudy, with a southeast breeze under 10 mph and low temps in the mid 40s to low 50s.

-Monday: Mostly cloudy and becoming breezy, with showers, mainly from the Bangor region on south and west high temps in the low 50s south to the low 60s north.
+Today: Mostly cloudy and becoming breezy, with showers, mainly from the Bangor region on south and west high temps in the low 50s south to the low 60s north.
+East/southeast wind 5-15 MPH.

 Tuesday: Occasional showers, breezy and cool south, with brighter skies and milder temps from the Bangor Region on north, with high temps in the upper 50s south to mid 60s to near 70 north.